Burial Grounds Policy

 Those who ask to be buried in the Meeting burial grounds or have plaques installed, but do not have current or recent, meaningful involvement in the life of the Meeting, as set forth above, may be deemed ineligible, by the Burial Committee.

-All costs associated with a burial, grave marker or plaque shall be borne by the estate of the deceased, or his or her surviving family members.
+All costs associated with a burial, grave marker or plaque shall be borne by the estate of the deceased or their surviving family members.

 4. Cremated Remains